xasherdenezayabaatar/xasherdenezayabaatar.github.io/README.md

 ## 📸 Media Credits
 List all external resources you used:
-- Images: [source or photographer name + link]
-- Icons: [source]
-- Frameworks / Themes: [e.g., BootstrapMade, TailwindUI, etc.]
-- Fonts: [e.g., Google Fonts – “Poppins”]
+- Fonts: Google Fonts – “Comic Relief”

 ---